Methods of concrete curing – Key Techniques Explained

 The application of curing compounds is through spraying or painting directly on the concrete surface.
 The compound dries and forms an impermeable membrane that retards or reduces the moisture loss from the concrete.
 The membrane curing method is a flexible and easy method of curing.

-Curing compounds are applied once the concrete is hardened, but still having water content on it.
-The application has to be done before the water evaporates fully from the concrete.
+Engineers apply curing compounds once the concrete has hardened but still contains surface moisture.
+They complete the application before the water evaporates fully from the concrete.
 The membrane curing may not produce desired results, if applied after the water evaporates.
 Ensure uniform thickness and coverage during the application process.

 Curing compounds are available in acrylic-based and water-based forms.